 - The prize for getting 358 crowns is the terrifying Master’s Circle, a Ring that makes you immune to all elements at the cost of not just Risky Play but also Perma-Plight, an ability that prevents you from healing yourself at low health!
 On the other hand, these two abilities give you pretty convenient access to Limit Breaks (without the permanent danger of the Extreme), so are you up to the challenge?

-As for Challenge rewards, I’ve already discussed how you need to be in the post-game to unlock the final Glide LV+ and Haste LV+ panels (at 170 and 200 Sigils, respectively).
+As for Challenge Sigil rewards, I’ve already discussed how you need to be in the post-game to unlock the final Glide LV+ and Haste LV+ panels (at 170 and 200 Sigils, respectively).
 The post-game Sigil list also includes a LV Doubler and a Tripler.
 As I said earlier, in international releases the base-level Pandora’s Gear is unlocked by finding all the Secret Diaries, which is also Challenge-related in an indirect sort of way.

 The prize for getting all 255 Sigils in Challenge Mode is the Ultima Weapon panel, which actually isn’t a Gear like you’d expect: it’s actually a single panel that you can install anywhere on the grid that evens out the strength of your weapon so that any Gear will function at an end-game level.
-This allows you to choose a weapon based on its individual advantages (its combo or its abilities) instead of its strength boost.
+This allows you to choose a weapon based on its other strengths (its combo or its abilities) instead of its stat boost.
 Guest party members don’t seem to abide by the same rules, but generally speaking, when it comes to Organization members, the Ultima Weapon rounds off nearly every Gear’s strength to +100.
 There a few exceptions that are meant to be stronger as part of their appeal: namely the Ultimate Gear, Omega Gear+, Pandora’s Gear and the Zero Gear.
 Unfortunately, since those Gears are already really good, it seems so much easier to just take the Ultima Weapon strength boost and keep going with them, doesn’t it?
 Kind of undermined their own point!